AIoT-MLSys-Lab/Efficient-Diffusion-Model-Survey/README.md

 Diffusion models have kickstart a new era in the field of artificial intelligence generative content (AIGC).
 This repo is a curated list of papers about the latest advancements in efficient diffusion models. **This repo is being actively updated, please stay tuned!**

-## ⚡News: Our survey has been officially accepted by Transactions on Machine Learning Research (TMLR), Apr 2025.
-Arxiv version is available at:[[arXiv](https://arxiv.org/abs/2502.06805)]
+## ⚡News: Our survey has been officially accepted by Transactions on Machine Learning Research (TMLR), May 2025.
 ```
 @article{shen2025efficient,
   title={Efficient Diffusion Models: A Survey},